 Listening to Nils Bergman speak during the BirthWorks full-day preconference workshop, the audience of nurse midwives, doulas, medical doctors, and other birth professionals and I found ourselves taken quickly and deeply into two of the ancient truths Dr. Bergman wanted us to understand.
 Dr. Bergman had the audience repeat them again and again:

-These two phrases are now etched into our brains, not to be forgotten.
-As we ponder their meaning, we are taken to deeper levels of understanding how crucial zero separation and never leaving the mother alone are for the health of the mother and baby at birth and even into adulthood.
+These two phrases are now etched into our brains.
+We will not forget them.
+As we ponder their meaning, we arrive at deeper levels of understanding about how crucial zero separation, not being separated after birth, and never leaving the mother alone, are for the health of the mother and baby at birth.
+And even into adulthood.

 Yes, there are long-term consequences to what happens to a baby in this primal period from conception to the end of the first year of life.